Quantum Mechanics Relative to a Quantum Reference System: a Relative State Approach: Recovering the Schr o dinger Equation

 \section{Recovering the Schr\"{o}dinger Equation}

-The complex Gauss-Codazzi equations (\ref{eq:gauss-codazzi-h}) or (\ref{eq:gauss-codazzi-s}) plays a role analogous to that of the standard Schr\"{o}dinger equation in describing the evolution of quantum states with respect to absolute external parameters.
-Therefore, in the following, we will start from the equation (\ref{eq:gauss-codazzi-h}) and make some approximations to return to the Schr\"{o}dinger equation limit.
-First, we linearize the Ricci curvature as $R_{\bar{i}j}\approx-\frac{1}{2}\Delta_{x}h_{\bar{i}j}$, where $\Delta_{x}$ is a linearized the Laplacian-Beltrami operator with respect to $x_{i}$, then eq.(\ref{eq:gauss-codazzi-h}) becomes
+In the previous section, we have seen that the evolution of $|X_{i}\rangle$ or $h_{\bar{i}j}$ w.r.t. the complementary external $t$ (\ref{eq:evolution-h}) is approximately equivalent to the evolution of $\textrm{P}\left(X_{i}|T\right)\overset{separable}{\approx}\textrm{P}\left(X_{i}\right)$ in the separable limit of the entangled state (\ref{eq:entangle state-2}), therefore the evolution equations (\ref{eq:evolution-h}) or (\ref{eq:evolution-s}) plays a role analogous to that of the standard Schr\"{o}dinger equation in describing the evolution of quantum states with respect to absolute external parameters.
+Therefore, in the following, we will start from the equation (\ref{eq:evolution-h}) and make some approximations to return to the Schr\"{o}dinger equation limit.
+First, we linearize the Ricci curvature as $R_{\bar{i}j}\approx-\frac{1}{2}\Delta_{x}h_{\bar{i}j}$, where $\Delta_{x}$ is a linearized the Laplacian-Beltrami operator with respect to $x_{i}$, then eq.(\ref{eq:evolution-h}) becomes

 Using $h_{\bar{i}j}=\langle X_{i}|X_{j}\rangle$, and by equating the corresponding terms on both sides of the equation, it can be transformed into an equation in terms of the ket vector $|X_{i}\rangle$